 - A will enables you to decide your preferences on how your properties will be distributed after you pass away.
 If you have minor children, you can also appoint a guardian for them in your will, which the court will recognize in the event of your untimely death.

 - When you become incapacitated, a living will allows you to express your desires on whether or not you want life-sustaining steps to be taken.
-Without a living will, no one can wish to avoid life-sustaining care.
+Without a living will, no one can request to avoid life-sustaining care.

-- If you have a minor heir, we will place your assets in a trust that will be managed by a trustee before the child is old enough to manage their own finances.
+- If you have a minor heir, we will place your assets in a trust that will be managed by a trustee until the child is old enough to manage their own finances.
 Your loved ones will be able to escape the lengthy succession or probate process by establishing a living trust.

-- Powers of attorney that are both general and long-lasting Allow you to appoint people to make financial or medical decisions on your behalf.
+- Powers of attorney that are both general and long-lasting allow you to appoint people to make financial or medical decisions on your behalf.
 You may define the authority’s scope as well as when it goes into practice.
-A medical power of attorney, unlike a living will doesn’t provide permission to terminate life-sustaining measures if you become incapacitated.
+A medical power of attorney, unlike a living will, doesn’t provide permission to terminate life-sustaining measures if you become incapacitated.
 It enables someone else to work on your behalf in situations such as gaining access to medical records, obtaining permission for medical attention, and processing insurance claims.

 Our mission is to help you consider your estate planning options so that you can feel at ease and secure in your decisions.
 The right estate plan will spare your loved ones the trouble of splitting your home, other properties, and debts by avoiding probate.